 MyComputerCareer Accreditation – and What It Means for Our Students

 Accreditation is a hot topic these days and it’s easy to see why.
 Students across the country want to know if their certifications or degrees are worth the time and effort they put into achieving them.
+Accreditation is important because it shows the program you’re enrolled in meets high standards.

 “Will my potential employers think the degrees and education from School X are more valuable than School Y because of accreditation?
 Does this impact my ability to put my newfound skills and ideas to use?”